Is your D2C (direct-to-consumer) brand testing the waters of performance marketing yet?

 The key characteristic of performance marketing is that you only pay for the marketing that satisfies a particular outcome.
 If it doesn’t achieve the intended goal, you don’t pay a dime.

 As a rough example, you might pay Google $1 for every time someone clicks on your ad when they see it on their Google search page.
-Or you might pay Facebook $1 every time someone signs up for your email list via an advertising on Instagram.
+Or you might pay Facebook $1 every time someone signs up for your email list via advertising on Instagram.

 In both circumstances, you wouldn’t pay the hosting platform if the conditions are not satisfied.
 So if someone sees your display ad on Google but doesn’t click it, or if someone clicks through on your Instagram ad, but doesn’t sign up for your email list — that doesn’t count against your budget.

-This variable cost model is crucial for success for D2C brands, as you can control costs more effectively while simultaneously optimizing your marketing spend to increase growth.
+This variable cost model is crucial for success for D2C brands, as you can control costs more effectively while simultaneously optimizing your digital marketing spend to increase growth.

 Smaller companies in a growth pattern don’t kill their razor-thin margins with over-inflated marketing costs, while industry heavyweights can leverage their larger budgets to carve out more market share through a more efficient advertising spend.